See where to stay in Chianti — from vineyard farmhouses to charming villas

-The entrance gate into Chianti territory
+Greve, the entry gate into Chianti Classico wine territory

-Greve in Chianti is located along the SR222 provincial road, locally known as the Chiantigiana road, about 30 km south of Florence and 40 km north of Siena.
+Greve in Chianti is located along the SR222 provincial road, locally known as the Chiantigiana road, about 30km south of Florence and 40km north of Siena.

 Piazza in Greve in Chianti